bloomcyber/trust-simulation/README.md

 ./run.sh -usr:provider 20 5
 ./run.sh -usr:feedback 20 5

-To know about the Reputation tool check the link https://rtg.cis.upenn.edu/qtm/p2psim.php3
+To know about the Reputation tool see the link at